martin-stepwolf/laravel8-livewire-publications/README.md

 And then we just run `php artisan migrate` in the production server and we have the new updates in the database without affect the real data and avoid mistakes.

+### 5 Create a project in Laravel.

+#### Part 1.
+Create the tables users, publications and comments.

+Ready, I added extra features like another table `comment_state` for the status in comments instead of the attribute `status`, and the table comments has the attribute `user_id`.

+And I created all resources like seeders, factories, relation in the Models and some Test (some tests does not work, but to not overload me I create this commit to have less files in the stage).

 ---

 ## Getting Started :rocket: